openenergymonitor/guide/source/technical/credentials.markdown

 published: true
 ---

+<style>.code {font-family:monospace; font-size:14px; background-color: #eee; padding: 20px; margin-bottom:20px}</style>

-Default log-in credentials for latest [pre-built emonPi/emonBase ready-to-go SD card](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).
+Default log-in credentials for emonPi/emonBase running latest [emonSD based SD card](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).

-## {% linkable_title SSH %}
+### {% linkable_title SSH %}

 To connect to emonPi / emonBase via ssh:

 - **If running emonSD-30Oct18 or newer SSH is disabled by default**
 - SSH can be enabled by either:
   - Creating a file called `ssh` in the FAT `/boot` partion on the SD card.
 This can be done externally using a card reader + PC or using a USB keyboard + HDMI screen to login to the Pi and create the ssh file: `sudo touch /boot/ssh`.
 Then reboot `sudo reboot`
-    - Or selecting `SSH Enable` LCD menu item then pressing and holding the emonPi LCD push-button:
+  - Or selecting the `SSH Enable` LCD menu item then pressing and holding the emonPi LCD push-button:

 *Once enabled, SSH can be disabled in the same way:*